nriddiford/Cis-reg-binding-finder/README.md

 * Annotate these into a .gff file, coloured by score

 Future things I'd like to add:
+* The ability to annotate both strands of DNA
 * Benchmarking to inform best method to process chromosomes (i.e. as blocks or strings)
 * Performing a clustering analysis to identify regions enriched for a TF's binding domain
 * Run and cluster for several TFs